Home

 Then when I looked at organic or natural skin care products, I ran into another kind of problem.

-Natural skin care products tend to have safer ingredients overall, BUT they usually contain herbs and essential oils which have a whole other kind of effect on the skin.
+Natural skin care products tend to have much safer ingredients overall, BUT they usually contain herbs and essential oils.

 Why Organic and Natural Skin Care Products